AdriannaDJ/healthcare_attrition/README.md

 **Objective:**

-This project leverages machine learning techniques to build a predictive model that identifies factors contributing to employee attrition (turnover) within the healthcare industry.
-By understanding the key drivers behind employees leaving, healthcare organizations can implement targeted strategies to improve retention and foster a more positive work environment.
+This project aims to identify the key factors influencing employee attrition within healthcare.
+We created a web application that can predict if healthcare workers will remain in their current role.
+By understanding the drivers behind employee turnover, we can develop targeted strategies to improve retention rates and create a more supportive work environment for healthcare professionals.

 **Project Structure:**